 Did you know 99.8% of businesses in Florida are small businesses?
 (That’s 2.5 million!)
 They employ 3.4 million people across the Sunshine State, so it’s not only important but necessary to keep them properly maintained.
+The proper and timely filing of a Florida annual report and maintaining a registered agent is part of that process.

 What Is the Florida Annual Report?